Compare 10 year fixed rate mortgages

 What is a 10 year fixed rate mortgage?

-Choosing whether or not to fix your mortgage rate is a personal decision that will depend on your risk appetite, personal circumstances and need for certainty.
+Choosing whether or not to fix your mortgage rate for 10 years is a personal decision that will depend on your risk appetite, personal circumstances and need for certainty.

 Pros and cons of 10 year fixed rate mortgages